Tranquility2/python-design-patterns/docs/structrural_design_patterns/flyweight.md

-# **Flyweight design pattern**
+# **Flyweight Design Pattern**

 Sharing for Lightweight Efficiency

-> In essence, the flyweight design pattern promotes memory efficiency and performance optimization by sharing identical components, making it a valuable tool for building robust and resource-conscious applications.
+> In essence, the flyweight Design Pattern promotes memory efficiency and performance optimization by sharing identical components, making it a valuable tool for building robust and resource-conscious applications.

+---

 ## Review

 1. Flyweight factory: Creates and manages a pool of flyweight objects with different intrinsic states (e.g., different letters).
 2. Client interaction: Requests specific flyweight objects based on their intrinsic state.
 3. Extrinsic state: The client adds its own extrinsic state (e.g., position) to the flyweight object for individual use.

+---

 ## Benefits